-Conversion Day The day with respect to which the shares of any Sub-Fund/Class may be converted, as further detailed in section "How to convert" and in the relevant section of the "Sub-Fund Particulars".
+Conversion Day The day with respect to which the shares of any Sub-Fund/Class may be authority.

-CSSF Commission de Surveillance du Secteur Financier, the Luxembourg supervisory authority.

-Depositary CACEIS Investor Services Bank S.A., acting in its capacity as Depositary and principal paying agent of the Company in the meaning of the 2010 Law.
+CSSF Commission de Surveillance du Secteur Financier, the Luxembourg supervisory principal paying agent of the Company in the meaning of the 2010 Law.